lyrall/lyrall.github.io/piracy/mp-guide.md

 ## Configuration

 Deemix needs to be configured a little before you start using it.
 First, upon first launching the app, go to the settings and paste your ```arl``` code into a box, allowing Deemix to access Deezer servers.
 After that, there are various settings you will want to look over. **I highly recommend these ones.
-Setting options I do not mention are insignificant, but I do not recommend changing the defaults.**
+Setting options I do not mention are insignificant, and I do not recommend changing the defaults.**

 - **Download Path**: Type ```C:\Users\[youraccount]\Music``` into the box, but replace ```[youraccount]``` with the username for you computer.
 If somehow you don't know your computer username, pressing the Windows button and then clicking the profile button ```👤``` will display your username.
 - **Trackname template**: Type ```%artist% - %title%``` into the box.